-In direct response to the unprecedented demand for Quantity Surveying graduates, DIT has announced the re-opening of this part-time degree in September 2016 in partnership with local industry.
+In direct response to the unprecedented demand for Quantity Surveying graduates, DIT has announced the re-opening of this part-time degree in partnership with local industry.
 The 2015 report issued by the Society of Chartered Surveyors Ireland (SCSI) , Employment Opportunities and Skills Requirements in Construction and Property Surveying 2014-2018, called for the constant collaboration between industry, SCSI and third level institutes in order to ensure the skill levels of the graduates fits the requirements of the real world.

 - Applicants must submit their application direct to DIT and not through the CAO.

 - Applicants in possession of a FETAC level 5 qualification in a related construction or engineering discipline.